 Finishing Krakow sausage in a smokehouse is even more challenging due to its thickness.
 My first and only attempt to do that was unsuccessful.
 The internal temperature climbed from 97F to 149F and got stuck.
 It took 3 hours to get there.
 I kept it at around 195F for 20 minutes but the internal temperature not only didn’t go up but started to drop.
 The dreaded stall!
 At around 150F, meat water loss accelerates, cooling down the surface.
 It can take hours to get over it.

 I finished baking in the oven at 195F convection and it took literally 5-6 minutes to reach 154F internal.
-This is now my preferred method of baking (finishing) thick sausages like Krakowska kielbasa, unless they specifically call for poaching or steaming.
-It’s quick, predictable and effortless.
+However, convection dries out the skin so I'd recommend baking at 175F without convection for about an hour or so for best results.

 Drying and storing